Helping Writers Achieve Their Dreams for 12 Years!

 Foreshadowing and Suspense - Anne M. Marble

-How not to Yank Your Reader Out of the Story! - Anne M. Marble
+How Not to Yank Your Reader Out of the Story! - Anne M. Marble

 Research Flaws in Romance Novels - Anne M. Marble